Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Description
 #v(10pt)

-The code does not follow the Python documentation's recommendation to use sys.modules.copy() or tuple(sys.modules) when iterating over sys.modules.
+The code does not follow the Python documentation's recommendation to use `sys.modules.copy()` or `tuple(sys.modules)` when iterating over `sys.modules`.
 This can lead to exceptions if the size of `sys.modules` changes during iteration due to code execution or activity in other threads.

 === Recommendation
 #v(5pt)